radusalagean/info-bar-compose/README.md

 ![sample-app](https://user-images.githubusercontent.com/11408459/129859255-85e4f667-7601-49a6-9175-72cc372670ce.gif)

 **Photo credits:** The sample app contains 2 photos, used under [Pexels](https://www.pexels.com/license/) license.
 The authors of these photos are [Kittichai Chumanee](https://www.pexels.com/@kittichai-chumanee-3743016) and [Karolina Grabowska](https://www.pexels.com/@karolina-grabowska).

+## Contributions

+Found a bug or have a suggestion?
+Please open an [issue](https://github.com/radusalagean/info-bar-compose/issues).

 ## License
 Apache License 2.0, see the [LICENSE](LICENSE) file for details.